akoenig-mat/merzakademieworkshop/README.md

 this technology.
-For this purpose, we use Google's Word2Vec, which forms the basis for all language-based applications of the company, in order to ana- lyze self-selected texts and check to what ex- tent these systems actually "understand" language.
+For this purpose, we use Google's Word2Vec, which forms the basis for all language-based applications of the company, in order to analyze self-selected texts and check to what extent these systems actually "understand" language.
-In addition, we not only examine the technical aspects but also pose the question of the un- derlying understanding of language and set this in relation to traditional language percep- tions in cultural theory.
+In addition, we not only examine the technical aspects but also pose the question of the underlying understanding of language and set this in relation to traditional language perceptions in cultural theory.
-The aim is an interdisciplinary transfer of knowledge, whereby technical content is ex- plained by practical examples.
+The aim is an interdisciplinary transfer of knowledge, whereby technical content is explained by practical examples.
 Programming knowledge in Python is advantageous but not necessary.

 Workshop contents and topics:
 • Theoretical introduction to the history of AI
 (from cybernetics to machine learning)
-• Definitions of terms (What is "artificial intelli- gence" etc.) and the different types of machine learning
+• Definitions of terms (What is "artificial intelligence" etc.) and the different types of machine learning
 • Introduction to Anaconda, Python and the use of Jupyter Notebooks